isel-leic-pc/s2122i-li51d-li51n/docs/1-threads-introduction.md

     - This also implies a context swith - the ready thread context is loaded from memory into the CPU.

   - **Running** to **Not-ready**
-    - This happens when the thread performs an operation whose result is not immediatly available, and therefore the thread doesn't have conditions to keep running.
+    - This happens when the thread performs an operation whose result is not immediatly available, and therefore the thread doesn't have conditions to contiue running.
-    - Examples of such operations are I/O operations (e.g. read from a socket) or thread coordination operations (e.g. acquire a mutex).
+    - Examples of such operations are I/O operations (e.g. read from a socket) or thread coordination operations (e.g. acquire a mutex or an unit from a semaphore).

   - **Not-ready** to **Ready**
-    - This happens when the condition required for a thread to continue execution are finally true: e.g. there are bytes available in the socket to read or the OS finally assigned the request mutex to the thread.
+    - This happens when the condition required for a thread to continue execution becomes true: e.g. there are bytes available in the socket to read or the OS finally assigned the request mutex to the thread.

 What is the thread context?